 - Plan ahead.
 The more notice you can give, the better your chances for receiving approval.

 - Start structuring a plan that will allow your children to spend ample time with both parents — this may include longer stays over summer vacation or other holidays.

 - If you are the noncustodial parent, maintain an active role in your child’s life by participating in functions such as events in your child’s school.

 - Don’t wait to voice your dissatisfaction, take immediate action by contacting an attorney.

 - Keep a cool head.
 There is no reason why you can’t reach an agreement with your former spouse that saves both of you from having to wrestle matters in court.

 Simplify Matters By Working With Our Family Law Attorneys

-To learn more about relocation, gathering consent and other matters relating to child custody, contact our Rocklin/Folsom law offices by dialing 916-780-0848.
+To learn more about relocation, gathering consent and other matters relating to child custody, contact our Rocklin, Roseville and Folsom law offices by dialing 916-780-0848.
 You may also send us an email via our online contact form.